IBM/event-streams/_11.2/06-connecting/04-connecting-mq-source.md

     mq.record.builder: com.ibm.eventstreams.connect.mqsource.builders.DefaultRecordBuilder
 ```

-A list of all the possible flags can be found by running the command `kubectl es connector-config-mq-source --help`.
+A list of all the possible flags can be found by running the command `cloudctl es connector-config-mq-source --help`.
 Alternatively, See the [sample properties file](https://github.com/ibm-messaging/kafka-connect-mq-source/blob/master/config/mq-source.properties){:target="_blank"} for a full list of properties you can configure, and also see the [GitHub README](https://github.com/ibm-messaging/kafka-connect-mq-source#readme){:target="_blank"} for all available configuration options.

 ## Downloading the MQ Source connector